Columbia Christian Schools: Academics

 In 1991, the school received accreditation from Association of Christian Schools International, and in 1999 received accreditation from the Northwest Association of Accredited Schools.

 Athletics

 Columbia Christian offers basketball, cross country, soccer, track and field, and volleyball.

 During the 2009–2010 season, the Columbia boys basketball team earned the state championship 1A title.

 During the 2013–2014 season, the Columbia boys basketball team earned the state championship 1A title again.

-The most notable alum from Columbia Christian was Kameron Chatman who was ranked at the top of 2014 class.
+The most notable alumni from Columbia Christian was Kameron Chatman who was ranked at the top of the 2014 class.
 He later went on to play at Michigan University.

 During the 2017–2018 season, the Columbia boys basketball team earned the state championship 2A title.

 Future

 Prompted by the closure of Cascade College in spring 2009, Columbia's administrators began a campaign to raise funds to purchase the former college campus, immediately adjacent to the academy.
 Entitled the "Walk of Faith", the key fundraising campaign is based on the idea of alumni and friends of the school purchasing bricks that will be engraved and placed in a walkway leading from the existing campus to the administration building at Cascade College.

 In June 2012, Columbia Christian acquired the college campus.
 The school has since moved several high school classes to the campus addition as well as opened a Student Center and Cafe' in the former student union.
 School enrollment continues to increase with the addition of the new facilities, and approaches 300 students.